proxymow/proxymow-server/readme.md

 ## Getting started
 Use Raspberry Pi Imager to write the trixie-proxymow-shrunk.img.xz file to an SD Card (min 16GB).
-The image file is an asset bundled with the release on GitHub. or
+The image file is an asset bundled with the release on GitHub.
+The login details are pi/raspberry which you should change, and SSH is enabled. or
 Start with a fresh install of Raspberry Pi OS Lite (32-bit).
 Clone or Download the repo.